Greece–Israel relations: Military collaboration

 In October 2010, the Israeli and Greek air forces trained jointly in Greece.
 According to the BBC, this signified a boost in ties that was due in large part to Israel's rift with Turkey.

-Israel was grateful to Greece for its role in thwarting the planned second Gaza flotilla in 2011.
+Israeli President Shimon Peres thanked Greece for its role in thwarting the planned second Gaza flotilla in 2011.

 In November 2011, the Israeli Air Force hosted Greece's Hellenic Air Force in a joint exercise at the Uvda base.
 Greece sent five F-16 block 52 fighter jets for a five-day exercise, which included practice air fights as well as ground attacks.
 Israeli F-15 and F-16 fighter jets also participated in the exercise, along with Boeing fuel supplier airplanes.

-Similar training was held in 2012 by the IAF in cooperation with the Hellenic Air Force in the Peloponnese and parts of southern Greece in a response to the need of the IAF training of pilots in unfamiliar areas.
+Similar training was held in 2012 by the IAF in cooperation with the Hellenic Air Force in the Peloponnese and parts of southern Greece in response to the need of the IAF to train pilots in unfamiliar areas.

 On March 14, 2013, the navies of Israel, Greece and the US held a two-week joint military exercise for the third year in a row.
 The annual operation is nicknamed Noble Dina and was established in 2011.
 Similar to Noble Dina in 2012, the exercise in 2013 included defending offshore natural gas platforms and simulated air-to-air combat and anti-submarine warfare.

-Also, on March 27, 2017, Israel participated in the large-scale "Iniochus 2017" military exercise, which is organized annually by Greece, along with USA, Italy and the United Arab Emirates.
-Israel participated also in Iniochus (Iniohos) 2019 military exercise Flying over the Olympus.
+Also, on March 27, 2017, Israel participated in the large-scale Iniohos military exercise, which is organized annually by Greece, along with the USA, Italy and the United Arab Emirates.
+It also joined the exercise in 2019.